-All members (incl. visitors, contractors etc) will be provided access to read the SMS documentation, being made available via website link(s).
+All members (incl. visitors, contractors etc.) will be provided access to read the SMS documentation, being made available via website link(s).
 Copies of the SMS will also be available to any airfield in use with an ASRA sanctioned event.
+The SM will provide SMS training to new personnel and recurring training on an ad hoc basis.
+The effectiveness of the training will be measured by the Board during review of SPIs and SM reviews.